-I am both proud and delighted to announce the opening of Edith Kay Independent School, a brand new specialist school for young people aged between 14-19.
-The official opening of Edith Kay and our preliminary Ofsted visit, represents the culmination of a year’s work for a team of dedicated professionals who have built their careers over many years within the field of special and inclusive education.
+I am proud to introduce Edith Kay Independent School, a specialist school for young people aged between 14-19.
+The official opening of Edith Kay and our preliminary Ofsted visit, represented the culmination of a year’s work for a team of dedicated SEN leaders who have built their careers over many years within the field of special and inclusive education.

 It takes a Village to Raise a Child

 At Edith Kay Independent School, our leadership team is comprised of SEN practitioners with strong backgrounds in school improvement, leadership and governance.
 We felt strongly that a provision like this was needed here in Brent to support our young people and our community.
 In fact, we want our school to be at the very heart of the local community.